CatChen/versioned-storage/README.md

 ## Features

-1. Unlike `localStorage`, our API never throws error.
-No need to wrap everything in try-catch.
-2. Read and write values as JSON instead of string.
+1. Read and write values as JSON instead of string.
-3. TypeScript and Flow typing support for JSON structure being read and written.
+2. TypeScript and Flow typing support for JSON structure being read and written.

 ## API